PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Q3 was surprinsingly easy.
 Even if I panicked on part 3, thinking it would be a DP problem.
 But absolutely not.

 Once again, I panicked and over thought way too much Q4P1 until I realized it was simple.

+Python negative indexes are really nice until they aren't.
+I lost so much time on Q6P3.
+I also had a non-bruteforce approach, but with an off-by-one error, so it didn't work.
+Luckily I was able to submit the correct solution thanks to bruteforce (which ran in about 5min) and debugged the other way in the morning.